norugpulls/everearn/README.md

 # EverEarn
 The Everearn team David Rahman and Trent Butler (names probably fake) **rugpulled** BabyCardano and CardanoEvo v1.
 They claim they were only moderators for Cardanoevo v2, but this has proven to be a lie.
-Here is the **proof** that connects the Everearn Creator wallet to the wallet that rugpulled BabyCardano and CardanoEvo v1.
+Here is the **proof** that links the Everearn Creator wallet to the wallet that rugpulled BabyCardano and CardanoEvo v1.

 ## Tokens: